Subscribe to updates

 Budget and Spending Report - Select Committee Monitoring

 This report provided an update on the 2025/26 Month 7 budget monitoring position.
-At Month 7, service operating budgets within the committee's remit were forecasting a net overspend of £4.7 million against the budget, a favourable movement of £0.2 million from the previous month's position.
-This overspend was primarily attributed to adult social care placements forecasting a pressure of £7.2 million, offset by an underspend in SEND Transport and further mitigations through staff forecasts and holding vacant posts.
-The report detailed the 2025/26 savings requirement of £8.3 million, with £3.8 million (46%) recorded as banked or on track for delivery, and a further £0.7 million (9%) at initial stages of delivery.
-A significant £3.8 million (45%) of savings were reported as at risk for 2025/26, with £1.7 million expected to slip into 2026/27.
+Service operating budgets within the committee's remit were forecasting a net overspend of £4.7 million against the budget, a favourable movement of £0.2 million from the previous month.
+This overspend is primarily attributed to adult social care placements forecasting a pressure of £7.2 million, offset by an underspend in SEND Transport and further mitigations through staff forecasts and holding vacant posts.
+The report detailed savings requirements for 2025/26 totalling £8.3 million, with £3.8 million (46%) recorded as banked or on track for delivery.
+The committee noted the 2025/26 Month 7 budget monitoring position.

 Six Month Performance Monitoring Report

-The committee was scheduled to review the six-month performance report for 2025/26, which monitors expenditure against key performance indicators.
-The report highlighted that Hillingdon had the 4th lowest net expenditure in London per 100,000 residents, despite unique operational and financial pressures.
-Adult Social Care was noted as having the 2nd lowest net expenditure among London boroughs, while achieving a 'Good' Care Quality Commission (CQC) rating.
-The report also indicated that resident services had the 8th lowest expenditure for housing general fund and homelessness expenditure per 100,000 residents, and children's social care had the 3rd lowest expenditure per 100,000 children.
-The report included updated Adult Social Care Outcomes Framework (ASCOF) data, showing an increase in overall satisfaction of service users to 62% and a score of 19.1 out of 24 for quality of life, above the London average.
+The committee received the six-month performance report for 2025/26, which monitors expenditure against key performance indicators.
+Hillingdon was highlighted as having the 4th lowest net expenditure in London per 100,000 residents, despite unique pressures from Heathrow Airport.
+Adult Social Care was noted for having the 2nd lowest net expenditure among London boroughs, while achieving a 'Good' Care Quality Commission (CQC) rating.
+The report indicated that Hillingdon's rate of people in residential and nursing placements was in line with averages, suggesting success in supporting people in less restrictive settings.
+The latest Adult Social Care Outcomes Framework (ASCOF) 2024–25 data showed an increase in overall satisfaction of service users to 62%, now above the London average.
+The committee noted the report and agreed that any comments would be presented to full Council.

 Cabinet Forward Plan Monthly Monitoring

-The committee was to review the Cabinet's latest Forward Plan, which outlines key decisions to be taken by the Cabinet and individual Cabinet Members over the coming year.
-The report detailed the actions available to the committee to monitor these items, including pre-decision scrutiny and providing comments on forthcoming executive reports.
-Specific items noted for future consideration included the Hillingdon Care Company Ltd. (THCC) Reporting, and a proposed Healthier Food Advertising Policy for March 2026.
+The committee reviewed the Cabinet's latest Forward Plan, which outlines key decisions to be taken by the Cabinet and individual Cabinet Members over the coming year.
+The committee noted the plan, with specific items of interest to the Health and Social Care Select Committee including reports from Select Committees, The Hillingdon Care Company Ltd. (THCC) reporting, and a future item on a Healthier Food Advertising Policy.
+The committee acknowledged its role in monitoring these items and providing feedback where necessary.

 Work Programme